 - If you are travelling with more than five pets, different guidelines apply, and you should speak to your vet.

-- Some EU countries may require your pet to have undergone a tapeworm treatment, please talk to your vet and always check before you travel.
+- Some EU countries may require your pet to have undergone a tapeworm treatment.
+These include Finland, Ireland, Malta, Northern Ireland and Norway.
+Please talk to your vet and always check before you travel.

 Where is the best place to check for up to date information?

 We will be keeping this page up to date.
 The government website is a good source of up to date information https://www.gov.uk/guidance/pet-travel-to-europe-after-brexit